-And welcome back to the EIB network to the Rush Limbaugh program.
+And welcome back to the EIB network to the Russian Limbaugh program.

 And we're going to welcome him back.

-I'll tell you, the uh this has been uh quite a wild weekend, and one of the things that's happened, developing last week when Rush had it the first day, is this story about Bank of America.
+And one of the things that's happened developing last week when Rush had it the first day is this story about Bank of America.

-Bank of America announcing in the Wall Street Journal last week that uh the only place it can expand now in the consumer credit market is into the, well, uh illegal alien market.
+Bank of America announcing in the Wall Street Journal last week that the only place it can expand now in the consumer credit market is into the, well, illegal alien market.

 The 20 million people or whatever the number is of people who are here illegally.

-Apparently they've saturated the market for law abiding people, so now they're into the uh illegal alien market.
+Apparently they've saturated the market for law-abiding people, so now they're into the illegal alien market.

-So on a pilot program, there was a couple of uh branches in LA, now they expanded it to 51 of their branch uh banks in Los Angeles, uh, that they said, if uh you don't have a Social Security number, now keep in mind uh you've gone in to get a credit card.
+So on a pilot program, there was a couple of branches in L.A., now they expanded it to 51 of their branch banks in Los Angeles, that they said if you don't have a Social Security number, now keep in mind, you've gone in to get a credit card.

 I mean, right?